 It is the intention of this specification to allow the creation of many conforming implementations, which by virtue of abiding by the rules will be able to interoperate smoothly, preserving the aforementioned benefits and characteristics across the whole processing graph of a stream application.

-The scope of Reactive Streams is to find a minimal set of interfaces and methods that will describe the necessary operations and entities to achieve the goal—asynchronous streams of data with non-blocking back pressure.
+The scope of Reactive Streams is to find a minimal set of interfaces, methods and protocols that will describe the necessary operations and entities to achieve the goal—asynchronous streams of data with non-blocking back pressure.

-End-user DSLs to create instances of the API interfaces have purposefully been left out of the scope to encourage and enable different implementations that potentially use different programming languages to stay as true as possible to the idioms of that platform.
+End-user DSLs or protocol binding APIs have purposefully been left out of the scope to encourage and enable different implementations that potentially use different programming languages to stay as true as possible to the idioms of their platform.

-We anticipate that acceptance of this Reactive Streams specification and experience with its implementations will together lead to standardized Java platform support in future JDK releases or network protocol support in future web browsers.
+We anticipate that acceptance of this Reactive Streams specification and experience with its implementations will together lead to wide integration, for example including Java platform support in future JDK releases or network protocol support in future web browsers.

 To get started implementing the draft specification, it is recommended to start by reading the README and the Java API documentation, then taking a look at the Specification then taking a look at the TCK.
 If you have an issue with any of the above, please take a look at closed issues and then open a new issue if it has not already been answered.